 - Yogurt and kale for use in smoothies (using an ice cube tray for the yogurt makes it simple to use when you need it)

-- Extra pasta sauce leftover from a recipe that only called for a half jar
+- Extra pasta sauce left over from a recipe that called for only a half jar

 - Leftover fruit (which I’ve cut up and frozen on cookie sheets)

-By making your freezer the detour between your fridge and the garbage, you, too, can reduce food waste!
+By making your freezer the detour between your fridge and the garbage, you, too, can reduce food waste.

-Soup for you!
+Soup for You!

 For the longest time I never considered doing it, but making your own soup stock is the simplest thing in the world to do.
 I don’t know why I thought it was so complicated, but when my siblings started harassing me for composting carrot tops and celery stalk ends, I finally agreed to give it a try.
 I’m now converted!

 Making soup stock is a great way to reduce food waste and it’s super simple.
 Just designate a medium-sized container in your freezer for soup stock items, then add bits and pieces as they become available.